zetkin/app.zetkin.org/README.md

-# Zetkin
+# Zetkin Web App

-This is the new Zetkin front-end application, currently under development.
-It will run at app.zetkin.org and replace the current www.zetk.in, call.zetk.in and organize.zetk.in applications.

-## Technology

-The new Zetkin app is built on [NEXT.js](https://nextjs.org) with TypeScript.
+This is the current-generation (Gen3) web interface for the Zetkin Platform.
+It is gradually replacing the older (Gen2) web apps that can be found elsewhere.

+The Zetkin Platform is software for organizing activism, developed by staff and volunteers at [Zetkin Foundation](https://zetkin.org) and used by organizations within the international left.

 ## Contributing
 Do you want to contribute to this project and become part of a community of people